grillbaer/esp32-lora-water-level-meter/README.md

 * Details on used blood pressure monitor components
 * Which battery to use for 1a without replacement?
 * Images of components, installation, ...
-* Got to sleep also after failed join, try join next time.
-Joins are not really reliable... or completely go to
+* Go to sleep also after failed join, try join next time.
+Joins are not really reliable... or completely go to ABP and try to store frame counter in NVM
 * Document and link used libraries and components